- CrustLab /

 As the name suggests, a blockchain network consists of blocks of data linked together like a chain.
 Each block contains a list of transactions and information about the previous one in the sequence.
 With each new transaction, a new block is added to the blockchain, which means all the blocks are linked chronologically.

 Since it is a distributed ledger technology, copies of the blockchain are stored on multiple nodes and updated simultaneously.
 This creates a centralized system, with no central authority or body governing it.
 Instead, the blockchain is governed by a consensus algorithm which may include a Proof of Work, Proof of Stake, and so on.
 This has given rise to the different types of blockchain technology protocols using different mechanisms to govern block creation.
+Blockchain’s network effects, widespread adoption, and transparency features have contributed to its efficiency and the development of decentralized applications, setting it apart from newer technologies like Hashgraph.

 The blockchain is the underlying technology behind the most popular cryptocurrencies in circulation today such as Bitcoin and Ethereum.
 This revolutionary technology has also been used to create a variety of applications including e-wallets, social media apps, gaming, and eCommerce.
+Blockchain uses cryptographic methods and specific security protocols to safeguard data, making it tamper-proof and highly secure compared to other consensus mechanisms.

 Pros and Cons of Blockchain